AI4SIM/model-collection/README.md

 ##### Build the development environment

-You are now ready to setup your development environment, either a *Docker container* or a Python *virtual environment*.
+You are now ready to setup your development environment, either as a *Docker container* or a Python *virtual environment*.

 ###### Docker container